khalid-hussain/shaheen/chap13.md

 instead of advancing further into enemy territory and keep the enemy engaged in minor skirmishes.
 The generous uncle also wrote to his nephew, "You have expiated for your past mistakes and on your return you wouldn't find your uncle and father any less generous than the people of Granada.
-Abu Moosa is untraceable.
+Abu Musa is untraceable.
 We thought he would be with you but the people coming from the front do not confirm this notion of ours.
 Where is he?
 The people of Granada are very concerned for him."